-I use an integrative approach to psychotherapy, combining the many treatments and practices she has studied over the years and found to be helpful to her clients.
+I use an integrative approach to psychotherapy, combining the many treatments and practices I've studied over the years and found to be helpful.

 Eye Movement Desensitization and Reprocessing (EMDR):

 This is a psychotherapy that is based on the newest findings in the field of neuroscience about how information is stored in the brain.
 This integrative approach helps to identify memories of life experiences that underlie people's clinical complaints and uses rapid eye movements and other procedures to process these memories to resolution.
 EMDR is used to treat a wide array of psychological difficulties, including PTSD, phobias, depression and anxiety.
 This therapy has been recognized as effective by numerous organizations, including the American Psychiatric Association, The International Society for Traumatic Stress Studies and the Department of Defense For more information, please go to www.emdr.com.

 AEDP is a therapeutic approach based on the idea that accessing very deeply felt emotionally experiences has the power to transform self.
 Facilitated through the relationship with a highly engaged therapist, people can be guided through emotions that were too overwhelming to face.
 This experience often activates an internal shift in the self and an increased capacity to connect and accept the self and others.

 This treatment directly addresses the effects of trauma and difficult life experiences on the nervous system and body.
 Utilizing mindfulness techniques, clients become aware of the way their bodies react to thoughts, feelings, and situations to better understand both how habitual certain reactions can be as well as how this can directly impact mood states.

 Mindfulness Based Stress Reduction (MBSR):